a-synchronous/rubico/README.md

 // { userId: 5, id: 100, title: 'excepturi a et neque...', completed: false }
 ```

-The same principle of code reuse by functional programming principles enables similar semantics when working with reducers.
-The following example employs transducers and a Semigroup `Stdout` to accomplish the same transformation as above with purer functional programming.
+Code reuse by category theory enables similar semantics when working with reducers.
+The following example uses transducers and a Semigroup `Stdout` to accomplish the same transformation as above with purer functional programming.

 ```javascript
 import { pipe, map, transform } from 'rubico'